calyx-servicios/custom-talleres/stock_changes_list_view/README.rst

 ==================

 .. !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
    !!
-This file is intended to be in every module    !!
-   !! to explain why and how it works.               !!
+Modify the records that are in red             !!
    !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!